delveccj/CSC395_Fall24/Assignment3/assignment3.md

 ---

 This rubric ensures that the final presentation reflects the team’s effort throughout the project and highlights their ability to deliver a working solution, reflect on the process, and effectively communicate their results.
-Including the **data flow diagram** and **README.md** helps reinforce the importance of documentation, while the **live demo** ensures that students have a tangible, functional product to showcase.
+Including the **data flow diagram** and **README.md** helps reinforce the importance of documentation, while the **live demo** ensures that you have a tangible, functional product to showcase.